clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 ### Running Kata Workloads with Firecracker

-> EXPERIMENTAL: If firecracker setup has been enabled, runtime class set to "fire" will launch the POD/Deployment with firecracker as the isolation mechanism for Kata.
+> EXPERIMENTAL: If firecracker setup has been enabled, runtime class set to "kata-fc" will launch the POD/Deployment with firecracker as the isolation mechanism for Kata.

 An example is